andifalk/appseceu2016/README.md

 This is the client part that calls the provided restful service of the resource server and requests an access token from authorization server.

-## OAuth social
-This module shows OAuth2 integration with well known identity providers like Facebook and Google.

 ## Appsensor demo
 This shows a quick demo implementing real time protection using [OWASP AppSensor](http://appsensor.org/) project.